design-tokens/community-group/technical-reports/format/composite-types.md

 ## Shadow

 Represents a shadow style.
 The `$type` property MUST be set to the string `shadow`.
-The value must be an object with the following properties:
+The value MUST contain a single object or an array of objects with the following properties:

 - `color`: The color of the shadow.
 The value of this property MUST be a valid [color value](#color) or a reference to a color token.
 - `offsetX`: The horizontal offset that shadow has from the element it is applied to.
 The value of this property MUST be a valid [dimension value](#dimension) or a reference to a dimension token.
 - `offsetY`: The vertical offset that shadow has from the element it is applied to.
 The value of this property MUST be a valid [dimension value](#dimension) or a reference to a dimension token.
 - `blur`: The blur radius that is applied to the shadow.
 The value of this property MUST be a valid [dimension value](#dimension) or a reference to a dimension token.
 - `spread`: The amount by which to expand or contract the shadow.
 The value of this property MUST be a valid [dimension value](#dimension) or a reference to a dimension token.
+- `inset`: (optional) Whether this shadow is inside the containing shape (“inner shadow”), rather than a “drop shadow” or “box shadow” which is rendered outside the container (default, or `false`).

 <aside class="example" title="Shadow token example">